yactouat/pips_resources_blog-posts/README.md

 ! make sure the slug of the blog posts is unique and matches the name of the markdown file (in the format `the-slug.md`), the slug in the metadata does not contain the file extension; the `slug` prop is used to generate the URL of the blog post

+at the moment, the blog posts deletion feature that you may encounter in the `package.json` scripts is not implemented

 ## pre requisites

 - [Node.js](https://nodejs.org/en/)
 - [Typescript](https://www.typescriptlang.org/)
 - a Google Cloud Platform (GCP) project
-- have your Google default application credentials set up on your machine, as this is meant to be used by a human GCP user, not a service account
+- have your Google default application credentials set up on your machine, as this is application is meant to be used by a human GCP user, not a service account
 - you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud init` if it's not the case)
-- it's nice to have a domain name for your blog
 - you will need 2 GCP storage buckets, one private bucket for the blog posts and one public for the blog posts images
 - you must create a `.env` file based on the `.env.example` file
 - you can install the dependencies with `npm install`
+- you can run tests with `npm run test`

 ## Contribution guidelines

+feel free to use this project as a base for your own projects, but please follow these guidelines:

-dear past, present, and future contributors, you have my many thanks, but please follow these guidelines:
+dear past, present, and future contributors, you have my many thanks, but:

 - please use comments to explain your code, even if it's obvious to you, it might not be to someone else
 - you are free to arrange the code, the folder structure, the file names, etc. as you see fit if you're able to provide a good reason for it